onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 The canonical problem behind Q119 can be stated as follows:

-When we say that something has a certain probability, what exactly are we talking about, and can there be a single, coherent notion of probability that unifies the main uses across science, statistics, decision theory, and everyday reasoning?
+When we say that something has a certain probability, what exactly are we talking about, and can there be a single coherent notion of probability that unifies the main uses across science, statistics, decision theory, and everyday reasoning?

 More concretely, Q119 asks:

-1. What is the correct interpretation, or family of interpretations, of probability statements such as
+1. What is the correct interpretation, or family of interpretations, of probability statements such as:

-   * "The probability that this radioactive atom decays in the next hour is 0.5."
+   * “The probability that this radioactive atom decays in the next hour is 0.5.”
-   * "The probability that a fair coin lands heads is 0.5."
+   * “The probability that a fair coin lands heads is 0.5.”
-   * "My degree of belief that the theory is correct is 0.7."
+   * “My degree of belief that the theory is correct is 0.7.”

 2. Can a single hybrid account simultaneously: